-I’ve been working in a backyard bird feeding store for several years now.
+I’ve worked in a backyard bird feeding store for several years.
 The three most common things people ask me are how to get rid of squirrels, how to get rid of raccoons, and how to get rid of crows.
 The first two are actually pretty easy.
 Getting rid of crows, on the other hand, is a little trickier.
-The problem is that crows are so friggin’ smart.
+The problem is that crows are so friggin’ clever.
 Smarter, actually, than a good share of the people I know.
 Prettier too.
-I know this doesn’t seem to speak too highly of the people I surround myself with (contributers to this website excluded, of course), but darn: numerous studies have been conducted with crows, and these birds have shown the mental capacity to solve problems and even use tools.
+I know this doesn’t seem to speak too highly of those folks (contributers to this website excluded, of course), but darn: numerous studies have been conducted with crows, and these birds have shown the mental capacity to solve problems and even use tools.

 Remove any food/water sources.
 As mentioned above, if you have crows hanging around your place, there’s a pretty good chance they’re there because you (inadvertently) lured them there with food.
 Remove all things that crows might find edible.
 This includes bird feeders/baths and dog and cat kibble and water dishes.
 You will also need to make sure to put all trash in tight-lidded trash bins.
 Crows can and do tear open plastic garbage bags.
 Unfortunately, they like compost too.
 Either cover it somehow or bury edible items under grass and leaf clippings.
 Keep an eye on what it is they’re eating; you may even need to cut down berry bushes and fruit trees.

 Make loud and scary noises.
 Make the crow or crows return your sentiment of dislike.
 Every time you see them out there, make a racket and direct it towards them.
 Get out there and start yelling obscenities.
 Yeah, your neighbors will probably start thinking you’re a whack job, but who cares.
 Along with your yelling, clap your hands, bang pots and pans together, or set off fireworks.
 Above all, be consistent.
 Do it every darn time you see them, or it won’t work.